vxupgrade - upgrade the disk layout of a mounted VxFS file system

 You can upgrade only a disk layout Version 6 file system to Version 7.

 Cluster mounted file systems can be upgraded only from the primary.

 vxupgrade returns an exit value of 0 if the upgrade is successful. vxupgrade returns 1 if the upgrade fails due to insufficient free space, returns 32 if the specified mount point is not a VxFS file system, and returns 2 if the upgrade fails for another reason.

--n new_version Disk layout version number to which to upgrade. new_version can be 7, 8, 9, or 10. -r rawdev Path name of a raw device.
-This option can be used when vxupgrade cannot determine which raw device corresponds to the mount point (when /etc/filesystems is corrupted, for example).
+Path name of a raw device.
+This option can be used when vxupgrade cannot determine which raw device corresponds to the mount point, such as when /etc/mnttab is corrupted.

 vxupgrade requires free space on the file system to perform the upgrade; the upgrade may fail if there is not enough free space.
 It is difficult to determine the exact amount of space required to upgrade a VxFS file system, but you can estimate the maximum space required.

 The space and time required to complete the upgrade increases with the number of extended attributes or hard links in the file system.
-The typical maximum space required to convert to a Version 7 disk layout is at least two inodes more than the sum total of inodes across all filesets in the file system.
+Typical maximum space required to convert to a Version 6 or 7 disk layout is at least two inodes more than the sum total of inodes across all filesets in the file system.
 Each inode requires one block.
 Allow at least ten minutes to upgrade for every million inodes in the file system.